 Located on a rather dusty and somewhat desolate stretch of road that has not seen the development (and gentrification) that other parts of the South End have taken part in, South End Pita seems an unlikely spot for a restaurant.
 But it really is not far from the heart of the South End--or downtown Boston, for that matter--and is only a block or two from a booming section of Harrison Avenue that includes artist studios, spacious lofts, and the popular SoWa Open Market.
 The eatery is housed in one of countless brick buildings that make up this part of the neighborhood, and while the exterior of South End Pita gives the impression of being just another sub shop or takeout joint, the interior is actually quite comfortable, with curtained windows, a wooden floor, artwork along the walls (including a mural above the ordering area), and the type of high ceiling that one tends to see in the old brick buildings around this area.
 The restaurant is counter-service only, which makes it popular for takeout, but a handful of tables allow customers the option to dine in.

-Albany Street isn't exactly "restaurant row" and will never, ever, be mistaken for Tremont Street, but because of that, South End Pita is a nice alternative to the trendy, "hot" eateries nearby that often have long waits, even on weeknights.
-And with its relatively cheap prices, easy parking (typically a number of metered spaces are available along the street), and unpretentious overall feel, this dining spot offers quite a different experience from its competition a few blocks away.
-It may not be the best restaurant in the South End (or the best Middle Eastern/Mediterranean restaurant in Boston), but South End Pita is certainly worth a try if you're looking for a quick bite to eat in Boston's South End.
+Albany Street isn't exactly "restaurant row" and will never, ever, be mistaken for Tremont Street, but because of that, South End Pita is a nice alternative to the trendy, "hot" eateries nearby that often have long waits even on weeknights.
+And with its relatively cheap prices, easy parking (typically a number of metered spaces are available along the street), and unpretentious overall feel, this dining spot offers quite a different experience from some of its competition a few blocks away.
+It may not be the best restaurant in the South End (or the best Middle Eastern/Mediterranean restaurant in Boston), but South End Pita is certainly worth a try if you're looking for a quick bite to eat while in the neighborhood.